IngmarBitter/defenders/md/Evil.emotion/Evil.emotion.slides.md

 ![](jesus.heals.jpg style="float: right; width: 8rem")

 * Had dinner at the home of rejected men
-* Weaped with the mother loosing her child Lazarus
+* Weeped with the mother loosing her child Lazarus
 * Healed the sick
 * Sacrificed for the ones he loved